Welcome to the National Historic Cheesemaking Center

 and the Green County Welcome Center

 The National Historic Cheesemaking Museum is located at the southern gateway to Wisconsin, just a few miles north of the Illinois/Wisconsin line.
-Our staff eagerly awaits your visit to tell the story of early cheesemaking earning Monroe the title of the "Cheese Capital of the USA."
+Our staff eagerly awaits your visit to tell the story of early cheesemaking gave Monroe the title of the "Cheese Capital of the USA."

 Your visit to the museum also includes a video showing the cheesemaking process in today's modern cheese factories and a gift bag in remembrance of your visit.